Resources for people with no access to technology

 - This Department of Health infographic details the physical activity guidelines for adults and older adults.

 - We Are Undefeatable is a campaign supporting those with long term health conditions to be more active.
 They have introduced Five in Five - a mini-workout that is completely customisable.
 It's simple too.
 Just choose 5 activities from their library of exercises and do each for 1 minute.
-Download the booklet here.
+Download the booklet from their website.

 - Move More Sheffield have shared an excellent booklet that can be printed out and sent to people to support them stay active and healthy at home.
 The booklet was co-produced by partners across Sheffield in recognition that there is little out there for people who do not use the internet.
 It is part of Sport England's Join the Movement campaign and gives ideas and credible advice on how to stay active and healthy during lockdown.